James4Ever0/notes/MacOS mount ntfs volumes.md

 mounty is somehow not working so manual remount is needed.

-one need to click the remount button to mount it again under `/Users/jamesbrown/.mounty/Toshiba3000`
+one needs to click the remount button to mount it again under `/Users/jamesbrown/.mounty/Toshiba3000`

 ```bash
 sudo umount /Volumes/Toshiba3000